codeballet/docker-nginx-https/README.md

 # Introduction to Nginx with HTTPS on Docker

-This project aims to provide an example of how to set up an Nginx server with HTTPS encryption provided Let's Encrypt, using the official Nginx and certbot/certbot Docker images.
+This project aims to provide a simple example of how to set up an Nginx server with HTTPS encryption provided Let's Encrypt, using the official Nginx and certbot/certbot Docker images.

+## Structure of the project
+The project has two docker-compose files, with some slight differences:

+`docker-compose.yml` is the file that may be used to run the certbot commands to acquire and set up the certificates.

+`docker-compose.prod.yml` contains some additional `command` and `entrypoint` lines that serves to keep the system running and automatically check for new certificates and reload nginx, as explained [in this article](https://pentacent.medium.com/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71).

 ## About the use of docker volumes